 When a cockroach scurries across your kitchen floor, you probably don’t ask, “What type of roach was that?”
 But knowing these eight most common types of cockroaches found in the home can help you determine what control method to use.

+A single roach doesn’t mean you have an infestation, as not all cockroaches can live long indoors.
 But if you spot an American or German cockroach, you may want to call a pest control company and request an inspection.

 8 Types of Cockroaches

 Appearance: German cockroaches are about 1/2-inch long, light brown, and have two vertical black stripes behind their heads.
-German cockroach nymphs look like adults but are darker, smaller, and have no wings
+German cockroach nymphs look like adults but are darker, smaller, and have no wings.

-Appearance: The American cockroach, sometimes called a palmetto bug, is about 1-1/2 to 2 inches long with antennae just as long.
+Appearance: The American cockroach, sometimes called a palmetto bug, is about 1.5 to 2 inches long with antennae just as long.
 They’re shiny, reddish-brown with a yellow band directly behind the head.

 Where they hide: American cockroaches typically live outdoors, but they can move inside.
 These roaches prefer warm, moist, humid environments, but they can tolerate drier areas if they have access to water.